-Heat Transfer, a Practical Approach by Y. A. Cengel, McGraw-Hill Heat Transfer by J. P. Holman, McGraw-Hill Elements of Heat Transfer by Frank Keith, International Text Books Co
+Heat Transfer, a Practical Approach by Y. A. Cengel, McGraw-Hill Heat Transfer by J. P. Holman, McGraw-Hill Elements of Heat Transfer by Frank Keith, International Text Books Co for a given problem and quantify the heat transferred.

 The course covers the Basic and advance Heat and Mass Transfer.
 Understanding of basic principles of heat & mass transfer involved in thermo- fluids as well as another related fields.
 To design main mechanical component of industries e.g. heat exchanger, boilers, condensers, evaporators.